AndrewJDick/udacity_project4/README.md

 4. Relocated 'dx' and 'newWidth' outside of the for loop inside the changePizzaSizes() function, since both only need to be calculated once.

-5. Time to resize pizzas: ~ 1ms.
+5. Time to resize pizzas via MAMP's localhost:8888 - ~1ms.

 #### Build Tools

-1. Installed gulp-cssnano to minify the projects css files.
+1. Installed gulp-cssnano to minify the project css files.

-2. Installed gulp-imagemin to compress all images.
+2. Installed gulp-imagemin to compress all images to reduce file size.

-3. Installed cssgulp-uglify to minify all JS files.
+3. Installed gulp-uglify to minify all JS files.

-4.
+4. Installed gulp-plumber to prevent the watch task from crashing if a fault was discovered.

+5. Local server was setup by installing MAMP (https://www.mamp.info/en/), using the url localhost:8888.

 #### Comments

 1. All optimisations can be viewed by searching for 'P4 Optimisation:' in the views/main.js file.